Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Introduction

 \section{Introduction}

 Generative modeling is the task of, given a dataset, learning to generate similar new data.
 Generative models such as variational autoencoders \cite{kingma_auto-encoding_2022}, diffusion probabilistic models \cite{sohl-dickstein_deep_2015}, and generative adversarial networks (GANs) \cite{goodfellow_generative_2014} have achieved remarkable success in various industrial applications, shaping diverse aspects of our daily lives.
 However, these models face challenges associated with high computational demands and sustainability concerns \cite{thompsoN_computational_2022, pattersoN_carbon_2021}.
 As promising alternatives, generative models based on quantum computers have been investigated with some proven advantages for specific artificial problems \cite{gao_efficient_2017, coyle_born_2020, sweke_quantum_2021}.
-In this domain, numerous proposals \cite{tian_recent_2023} have emerged, such as the Quantum Boltzmann Machine \cite{amin_quantum_2018, benedetti_quantum-assisted_2017, kieferova_tomography_2017} and the Quantum Circuit Born Machine \cite{cheng_information_2018, liu_differentiable_2018, benedetti_generative_2019}.
-In nearly all cases, the models allow the modeling of discrete distributions.
+In this domain, numerous proposals \cite{tian_recent_2023} have emerged, such as the Quantum Boltzmann Machine \cite{amin_quantum_2018, benedetti_quantum-assisted_2017, kieferova_tomography_2017}, the Quantum Circuit Born Machine \cite{cheng_information_2018, liu_differentiable_2018, benedetti_generative_2019}, and the quantum GANs \cite{lloyd_quantum_2018, dallaire-demers_quantum_2018, zoufal_generative_2021}.
+In most cases, the models allow the modeling of discrete distributions.